-The Deutsche Leasing Group is the leading solutions-oriented asset finance partner for German small and medium-sized enterprises and it offers a broad range of investment-related financing solutions (asset finance) as well as supplementary services (asset services).
-Within Savings Banks Finance Group, Deutsche Leasing is the competence centre for leasing and factoring as well as for other asset finance solutions and complementary services aimed at small and medium-sized companies both in Germany and in 23 countries abroad.
-For 60 years, Deutsche Leasing has supported its small and medium-sized customers from industry, commerce, the service sector and the public sector in their investments in innovation and transformation.
-(See page 33 for more information).
+The Deutsche Leasing Group is the solutionoriented asset finance partner for German small and medium-sized enterprises.
+The company provides support for investment projects in Germany and other countries and offers a wide range of financing solutions (asset finance) and supplementary services (asset services) for current and non-current assets.
+It helps its customers to finance change and innovation when it comes to the key transformative issues of our time - in the areas of decarbonisation, digitalisation and forward-looking infrastructure.
+Within the Savings Banks Finance Group, Deutsche Leasing is the centre of excellence for leasing, factoring and other alternative forms of financing.
+In its international business segment, Deutsche Leasing supports its German customers' activities in more than 20 countries.
+For over 60 years, Deutsche Leasing has helped its small and medium-sized customers from industry, commerce, and both the service and public sectors to invest in innovation and transformation (See page 28 for more information).